EducationThurso High School 2004 University of Edinburgh 2005-2009 University of Southampton 2009-2013

-We sequence the DNA of 20,000 of a bacteria that cause meningitis and pneumonia from around the worldand I compare the DNA from before and after vaccines!
+My Work: We sequence the DNA of 20,000 of a bacteria that cause meningitis and pneumonia from around the worldand I compare the DNA from before and after vaccines!

 I moved to Cambridge last year to work at one of the leading institutes in the world for decoding DNA, The Wellcome Trust Sanger Institute.
 Here at the Sanger Institute there are both large sequencing machines that read the DNA and huge computers called cluster computers that can help us make sense of the information the sequencers give us.
 One of the cluster computers I use has the same power as over 100 normal computers!

 There are thousands of different projects happening here and I work on one called the Global pneumococcal Sequencing project (GPS), there is a video online explaining a little more about it http://news.emory.edu/stories/2013/03/video_pnemonia_genome/.
 This project looks at a bacteria called Streptococcus pneumoniae, or pneumococcus for short, which can cause meningitis and pneumonia.
 There are vaccines for it but there are nearly 100 different types of the pneumococcus and the vaccines can only target up to 13 at the moment.
 What we need to do is look for which ones are becoming more common and try to understand why.
 We can ask questions like…

 Were they around before we started vaccinating?
 Did the same types become more common in different parts of the world?
 Do these types have antibiotic resistance genes?

 All this information helps other scientists understand why the changes we see happen so that we can predict them in the future and to help them decide how to design new vaccines that will do an even better job.

 The GPS team is based in six locations around the world (UK, USA, Malawi, South Africa and The Gambia).
 This is us all together at a meeting in India.